arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/05.basic-touch/basic-touch.md

 An important factor to consider is that the `loop()` on the GIGA R1 is executed at a very fast rate, meaning that you will register several touches each time you touch the screen.

 This means that whenever you tap the screen, even quickly, you register somewhere between **5-20 touches**.
-So if you want a specific function to execute on a specific touch point, you will need to implement a delay in your code.
+So if you want a specific function to only execute once on a specific touch point, you will need to implement a delay in your code.

-Using the convential, but blocking `delay(microseconds)`, is possible but not ideal.
+Using the conventional, but blocking `delay(microseconds)` method is possible but not ideal.
 The best method to register only a single touch is through using the `millis()` method.

 The example below is based on the **Polling Example**, and limits the if statement to only execute once every `250` milliseconds.
 This can be edited in the `threshold` variable.